top of page

 New Short Story from Robert E. Kearns In the heart of a modest Dublin housing estate, Arthur Brennan lives a life of quiet ambition, his middle-class comforts setting him apart from his neighbors.
 With a tailored suit and a steady job, Mr. Brennan embodies respectability.
 That is, until a sweltering summer night in 1977 unravels his carefully constructed world.
 When a fire engulfs a local business, temptation ignites, and a single reckless act sends his life into a downward s

-New Short Story - The Feathers Flew
+New Short Story - The Feathers Flew by Robert E. Kearns

 Five Star Review for A Ghost for the Holy